 June 26th 1:00p.m. – 2:00p.m.
 “Social Media, Library Meeting Rooms, and the First Amendment” by John Giacomantonio

-This webinar explores the 1st Amendment and the constitutional principals involved in the regulation of speech by government entities.
+This webinar explores the 1st Amendment and the constitutional principles involved in the regulation of speech by government entities.
 The speaker will also explore how the 1st Amendment impacts library policies and procedures related to the library’s social media accounts (when patrons are allowed to contribute content), library meeting rooms, bulletin boards, and display areas.

 June 26th 2:30p.m. – 3:30p.m.
 “Patient Protection and Affordable Care Act” by Angela Moore